-Observations :
+Observations:

 - While the engine was running we increased the pressure.
 The engine stopped.
 We reduced the pressure.
-The engine restarted. - At any pressure (up to 2b (29psi)) we heated the evaporator and the engine worked. (see the note below). - When the pressure increases, the instantaneous thrust is more irregular or erratic.
-Due to that, it was not possible to measure exactly the frequency.
-However it's seems that the mean frequency increases with the pressure. - Thanks to the shape of the engine and to the materials (stainless steel pipe and copper evaporator) the upper limit of the liquid water was known and we could checked that only the copper part was overheated (= much over 100°C). - The needed heating power evolves very slowly with the pressure.
+The engine restarted. - At any pressure (up to 2b (29psi)) we heated the evaporator and the engine worked. (see the note below). - The frequency increases with the pressure. - When the pressure increases, the instantaneous thrust is more irregular or erratic.
+Due to that, it was not possible to measure the frequency. - Thanks to the shape of the engine and to the materials (stainless steel pipe and copper evaporator) the upper limit of the liquid water was known and we could checked that only the copper part was overheated. - The needed heating power evolves very slowly with the pressure.
 We used electrical heating with a small piece of rock wool on top of the evaporator to limit the heat losses.
 At atmospheric pressure the heating power (including losses) was approx 45W.
 At 3 bars (absolute pressure) it was approx 65W. - Mean thrust.
 See the diagrams.